 My natural law formulation of King’s Buber-influenced insights about the unnaturalness and falseness of relating to each other as its or objects, rather than thous or free subjects, has universal scope.
 Indeed, it can serve as a rational foundation—objective, intelligible, and universal—to ground various rights and make a case against any belief, act, practice, or institution that would undermine human reason and/or objectify free subjects and treat them as things whether it be segregation or other forms of objectification.
 We can easily see how, when it comes to the social injustice of racism, sexism, abuse of power, human trafficking, health inequality, the exploitation of workers, and so on, that the free and rational potentials of the human personality are not uplifted or actualized; rather, force and deception are used to undermine freedom, disrespect obligations and rights, and, in general, treat subjects as objects.

 Martin Luther King Jr.’s life was exemplary in the ways in which he stood up, through action and argument, for the natural moral law.
 And his “Letter from a Birmingham Jail”, by giving us intellectual, emotional, and historical resources to do the same, is a priceless natural law theory document.
 It gives us the resources to piece together powerful arguments against segregation, racism, and all practices that thwart the natural abilities of persons to grow together freely and rationally through dialogue.
 These arguments, as we have seen, flow from articulating natural moral laws grounded in facts about human nature such as its free, rational, and social dimensions.
 As such, they exist independent of opinions and provide an objective, universal, and intelligible ground for the ethical evaluation of immoral actions and civil laws.
 In doing so, they serve as powerful tools to rationally combat social injustice anywhere at anytime.

-> For my application of natural law theory to some issues involved in George Floyd’s death, go here.
+For my application of natural law theory to some issues involved in George Floyd’s murder, go here.